Porgy and Bess: Other films

-The 1945 Warner Bros. film biography of Gershwin, Rhapsody in Blue, featured an extended musical scene recreating the opening of the original Broadway production of Porgy and Bess.
+Rhapsody in Blue (1945), the Warner Bros. biopic of Gershwin, features an extended musical scene recreating the opening of the original Broadway production of Porgy and Bess.
 Included was the original Bess, Anne Brown, recreating her performance.
-The scene includes a more elaborate (and historically inaccurate) arrangement for the film of the song "Summertime", sung by Anne Brown as Bess with full chorus, but the Catfish Row set design is a virtual duplicate of the one seen in the 1935 Broadway stage production.
+The scene includes a more elaborate (and historically inaccurate) arrangement of "Summertime", sung by Brown with a full chorus.
+However, the Catfish Row set design is a virtual duplicate of the one seen in the 1935 Broadway stage production.

-The 1985 film White Nights featured a scene in which Gregory Hines performed "There's a Boat Dat's Leavin' Soon for New York" as Sportin' Life.
-Hines' rendition, before a Siberian audience, included a tap dancing sequence.
-Director Taylor Hackford pointed out in a special edition DVD release of the film that it was necessary to locate a Russian woman of color (Helene Denbey) to portray Bess, as per Gershwin's stipulations.
+White Nights (1985) features Gregory Hines performing "There's a Boat Dat's Leavin' Soon for New York" as Sportin' Life.
+Hines' rendition, before a Siberian audience, included a tap dance.
+Director Taylor Hackford pointed out in a special edition DVD release that it was necessary to locate a Russian woman of color (Helene Denbey) to portray Bess, as per Gershwin's stipulations.